ValeryBruniaux/md2htmlpdf/README.md

 ## Pandoc Markdown extensions

 You can edit your text using the [standard Markdown syntax](http://commonmark.org/help/).
 But Pandoc includes a lot of extensions that are very useful like [GFM - GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/#GitHub-flavored-markdown).
-So you can write easily : code blocks, tasks lists, tables, [emojis](https://www.webpagefx.com/tools/emoji-cheat-sheet/) :smiley:, strikethrough...
+So you can easily write : code blocks, task lists, tables, [emojis](https://www.webpagefx.com/tools/emoji-cheat-sheet/) :smiley:, strikethrough...

-The example file [proportionnalite.md](https://raw.githubusercontent.com/ValeryBruniaux/md2htmlpdf/master/examples/proportionnalite.md) show you how to use them.
+The example file [proportionnalite.md](https://raw.githubusercontent.com/ValeryBruniaux/md2htmlpdf/master/examples/proportionnalite.md) shows you how to use them.

 ## Tips